Want to explore sachsenhausen concentration camp

 During World War II, Berlin had several concentration camps in its vicinity, including:

-- Sachsenhausen: Located about 35 kilometers north of central Berlin, Sachsenhausen was one of the first Nazi concentration camps established in 1936.
-It initially served as a model camp and later became a place for the imprisonment of political dissidents, Jews, and various other groups.
+Sachsenhausen: Believed to be about 35 kilometers in the north of central Berlin, Sassenhausen was one of the earliest concentration camps constructed by the Nazis in 1936.
+I first learn that it was a model camp and later a place of confinement for political prisoners, Jews, and other people.

-- Ravensbrück: Situated about 90 kilometers north of Berlin, Ravensbrück was primarily a women’s concentration camp.
-It became operational in May 1939 and housed tens of thousands of women, including political prisoners, resistance fighters, and Jewish women and children.
+Ravensbrück: Ravensbrück: 30 miles north of Berlin, or approximately 25 kilometers located largely women’s concentration camp.
+It started running in May of 1939 to accommodate thousands of women – political prisoners, anti-Nazi resistance, Jewish women and children.

-- Oranienburg: Established in 1933, Oranienburg was one of the first Nazi concentration camps near Berlin.
-Although it was smaller in scale compared to others, it served as an important precursor to later camps and became a training ground for SS officers.
+Oranienburg: Although founded as a civilian forced labor camp in 1933, Oranienburg was one of the first Nazi concentration camps just outside Berlin.
+Despite the fact it was less representative and relatively small in comparison with the others it was significant as the preparation camp for next camps and as the training ground for SS officers.

 1. Systematic Persecution